 The University of Wisconsin-Eau Claire is implementing three tiers of professional development to improve equity, diversity, and inclusion on campus.
 This program consists of a required online training for all employees and additional professional development workshops with the opportunity to earn a certificate.

 Tier One professional development familiarizes faculty and staff with data findings relevant to diversity and equity, including student/employee demographics and multiple perspectives on the campus climate at UWEC.
 Completion of Tier 1 Professional Development requires a time commitment of 60 minutes (online).
-All faculty and staff should complete the training by February 1, 2018.

 All new employees are expected to complete the training within two months of their start date.
 The training, titled Diversity: Inclusion in the Modern Workplace, is automatically sent via email.
 All current employees will complete an additional training online in 2021.

 All faculty and staff are encouraged to complete additional professional development throughout the year.
 Tier Two provides participants with the conceptual framework, opportunities for self-reflection and group discussion, and skill-building experience necessary for being an effective advocate for equity and diversity.
 Participants learn from University faculty and staff who work to improve campus climate for people of color, women, people with different religious identities, people with different socioeconomic status, people with disabilities, and those who identify as lesbian, gay, bisexual, transgender, queer, intersex and/or asexual.
 In these workshops, participants design personal action plans to help them identify specific outcomes and action steps toward which they can work to improve campus climate.